stochastic-sisyphus/invoice-text-feature-span-extractor/README.md

 # Text-Layer Feature-Based Span Extractor for Invoices

+A deterministic, end-to-end pipeline for extracting structured information utilizing the benefits of PDFs with native-text layer.
+To create a robust + maintainable system able to extract and process PDF invoices using only the native text layer.
+If I didn't repeat it enough (actually its all ive said til this point); NO BRITTLE FRAGILE CRYBABY RULES NO DUMB OCR This system must slay.
+She's quirky. shes not like othet girls. and id say it again!
-A deterministic, end-to-end pipeline for extracting structured information from machine-generated PDF invoices using only the native text layer.
-No OCR, no vision models, no brittle rules—just robust feature-based machine learning operating on pdfplumber-extracted text with full provenance tracking.
+No OCR, no vision models, no brittle rules.
+Yes robust feature-based machine learning operating on pdfplumber-extracted text with full provenance tracking.

 ## Quick Start